justyntemme/clapgo/GUARDRAILS.md

 This document provides critical constraints and guidelines for maintaining architectural integrity while developing ClapGo.
 These guardrails prevent common anti-patterns and ensure decisions align with our chosen manifest-driven, C bridge architecture.

+## 🔴 CRITICAL: The Manifest System IS the Plugin Registration

+**THE MANIFEST JSON FILE IS THE ONLY PLUGIN REGISTRATION SYSTEM.**

+- **NEVER** create Go-side plugin registration mechanisms
+- **NEVER** implement plugin discovery in Go code
+- **NEVER** build registration interfaces or global registries
+- The C bridge reads the manifest JSON and handles ALL plugin discovery
+- Go plugins are loaded by the C bridge based on manifest declarations
+- This is NOT negotiable - the manifest system is fundamental to the architecture

 ## 🚫 Architecture Anti-Patterns to NEVER Implement

 ### 1. Registration Systems in Go